spuder/spuder.github.io/_posts/2016-11-15-automating-f5-pwoershell.markdown

 At my job we are on the 'infrastructure as code' bandwagon.
 The most popular tool for coding your infrastructure is terraform.

-Unfortunatly we have 3 core pieces of software that don't yet work with terraform, and we don't have the time to learn golang to write them.
+Unfortunately we have 3 core pieces of software that don't yet work with terraform, and we don't have the time to learn golang to write them.

-- F5 loadbalancers
+- F5 load balancers
 - Nutanix Hypervisors
 - Octopus Deploy